PinkInk/upylib/asn1der/README.md

 TypeError: unsupported types for __add__: 'int', 'Asn1DerInt'
 ```

-This behaviour may be mitigable at the module level.
-However undoubtedly
+This behaviour may be mitigable.
+However undoubtedly not in a way
-not in a micro way.
-Or maybe not; my python isn't that good, and this
+consisten with a micro necessity.
+Or maybe not; my python isn't that
-whole thing is part and parcel of (slowly) improving it via the lessons
+good, and this is part and parcel of a Learning Experience&trade;.
-learned methodology.

 ##the Asn.1 DER format